 The 4R Nutrient Stewardship program promotes methods that help ensure that nutrients used in farming end up in the plants and not in our fresh water, where they can impair water quality.
 For sustainable and effective fertilizer use, focusing on the 4R's makes all the difference.

 Each year The Fertilizer Institute honors farmers who are using innovative and sustainable 4R fertilizer management practices to increase production and reduce their environmental impact.
 Poorly managed nutrient applications can decrease profitability and increase nutrient losses, potentially degrading water and air.
-Now in its seventh year, the 4R Advocate Program has recognized 35 agricultural producers and retailers in 19 states.
-Florida has produced a winner of the 4R Advocate Award the past three years in a row.
+The 4R Advocate Program has recognized numerous agricultural producers and retailers across the U.S. Over the years Florida has produced many winners of the 4R Advocate Award.

-Plant City strawberry grower Fancy Farms, owned and operated by father and son team Carl and Dustin Grooms, received the 2019 4R Advocate Award, as one of the nation’s top five farmers in the country to receive this prestigous honor.
+Strawberry grower Fancy Farms, owned and operated by father and son team Carl and Dustin Grooms, received the 2019 4R Advocate Award, as one of the nation’s top five farmers in the country to receive this prestigious honor.
 As a 4R supporter, Fancy Farms uses cutting edge technology including soil moisture probes and leaf tissue sampling to make adjustments to the amount of fertilizer used on their strawberry crops.

-Gary Reeder of West Coast Tomato in Palmetto, Florida won the prestigous 4R Advocate Award in 2017.
+- 2017: Gary Reeder of West Coast Tomato in Palmetto, Florida.

-Jones Potato Farm in Parrish, Florida won the 2016 Commissioners Agricultural Environmental Leadership Award as well as a Grower Achievement Award from American Vegetable Grower.
-In 2013 Jones was honored with the 4R Advocate Award, the first Florida farmer to win the award.
+- 2013: Jones Potato Farm in Parrish, Florida, the first Florida farmer to win the award.
+Jones was also honored with the 2016 Commissioners Agricultural Environmental Leadership Award as well as a Grower Achievement Award from American Vegetable Grower.

 Florida’s agricultural industry is a driving force of our state’s economy, employing 1.5 million people.
 Florida agriculture supports the economy with $8.5 billion in cash crops and $4 billion in agricultural commodities exports.